Lillard scores 22 in return from injury, Blazers top Wizards - WHIZ News

 It was Lillard’s first game in three weeks after missing six with a groin strain.

+“It was weird,” Lillard said about missing his first Blazers road trip in eight seasons.
+“I was playing NBA 2K.
+That was my first time playing it, too.
+Since the game came out.
+I can’t tell you how long it was since I played the game.”

-Washington guard Bradley Beal, who began the day as the NBA’s second-leading scorer behind Houston star James Harden, scored 29 points.
-But the Blazers made Beal work for it as he was 10 for 29 (35%) from the field.
+Washington guard Bradley Beal, who began the day as the NBA’s second-leading scorer behind Houston star James Harden, had 29 points.
+But the Blazers made Beal work for it as he went 10 for 29 (35%) from the field.

 Anthony started strong.
 The 17-year veteran scored 14 points in the first, his most in any quarter this season, to help the Blazers to a 37-30 lead.

+“I don’t normally play him for the entire first quarter, but he had bounce.
+It was good to see,” Portland coach Terry Stotts said.

-Lillard missed his first couple of shots but connected on a 3-pointer for his first basket with 5:49 left in the first.
-The star guard then hit another 3 with 4:46 remaining in the second quarter.
+Lillard missed his first couple of shots but connected on a 3-pointer for his first basket with 5:49 left in the first period.
+The star guard then hit another 3 with 4:46 remaining in the second.

 While Beal put on a show for the Wizards, second-leading scorer Davis Bertans struggled to get his shot to fall.
 A 42% 3-point shooter coming in, Bertans made only one of his first seven 3s.
 He finished with 20 points.